Competitor products launched against one of our leading brands (e.g. generics or a superior product profile).

 We monitor market activity prior to competitor products being launched, and develop a marketing response strategy to mitigate competitor impact.

-The emergence of veterinary buying groups, corporate customers and internet pharmacies.
+The emergence of veterinary buying groups and corporate customers.

 We sell and promote primarily to veterinary practices and distribute our products through wholesaler and distributor networks in most markets.

-In a number of mature markets, veterinarians are establishing buying groups to consolidate their purchasing, and corporate and internet customers are also emerging.
+In a number of mature markets, veterinarians are establishing buying groups to consolidate their purchasing, and corporate customers are also emerging.

 The emergence of corporate customers and buying groups represents an opportunity to increase sales volumes and revenue but may result in reduced margins.